astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 If the scope reaches the final `reveal_type` call in this example, either the `try`-block suite of statements was executed in its entirety, or exactly one `except` suite was executed in its entirety.
-The inferred type of `x` should be the union of the types at the end of the three suites:
+The inferred type of `x` at this point is the union of the types at the end of the three suites:

 - At the end of `try`, `type(x) == str`
 - At the end of `except TypeError`, `x == 2`